The license holder must have a staffing plan that:

 The license holder must provide training for staff that is modified annually to meet the current needs of individual staff persons.
 The training must be directly related to serving the program's target population and to achieving the program's outcomes.
 The license holder must ensure that staff who will have direct contact with residents attend and successfully complete orientation training before having unsupervised contact with residents.

 Orientation training must include at least the subjects in subitems (1) to (6):

 emergency procedures, including evacuation routes, emergency telephone numbers, severe storm and tornado procedures, and location of facility alarms and equipment;

-relevant statutes and administrative rules and legal issues, including reporting requirements for abuse and neglect specified in Minnesota Statutes, sections 626.556 and 626.557, and other reporting requirements based on the ages of the residents;
+relevant statutes and administrative rules and legal issues, including reporting requirements for abuse and neglect specified in Minnesota Statutes, chapter 260E and section 626.557, and other reporting requirements based on the ages of the residents;

 cultural diversity and gender sensitivity, culturally specific services, and information about discrimination and racial bias issues to ensure that caregivers have cultural sensitivity and will be culturally competent to care for residents;

 general and special needs, including disability needs, of residents and families served;

 operational policies and procedures of the license holder; and

 The license holder must ensure that staff who have direct contact with residents receive ongoing training.
 Training must help staff meet the needs of residents and must include skills development.